twilio/autopilot-cli/readme.md

   --assistant           Twilio Assistant SID
 ```
 ## Installation
-The Twilio Assistant CLI will eventually be available publicly via NPM.
+The Twilio Autopilot CLI will eventually be available publicly via NPM.
 However, while it's in development, the installation process is:

  1. Clone this git repo
  2. `cd` into the project root directory